 As a college baseball freshman at Seton Hall University in 1987, Mo shared the field with Junior catcher Craig Biggio.
 Biggio was drafted in the first round that year, as was Vaughn two years later.
 Other teammates on the "Hit Men" squad of Seton Hall included John Valentin, Marteese Robinson and Kevin Morton.

 He never led the league in any major category, except RBI in his MVP year.
 However, he was often in the top ten.
 He was prone to striking out, leading the league twice, and finishing in the top ten in strikeouts nine times in his twelve-year career.
-Through 2005, the most similar player to Vaughn, based on the similarity scores method, is Jason Giambi, although Giambi will become less similar as he continues to play.
-Among retired players, the most similar are David Justice and Ted Kluszewski.
+Through 2016, the most similar player to Vaughn, based on the similarity scores method, is Prince Fielder.
+Among other retired players, the most similar are David Justice and Ted Kluszewski.
 Kluszewski seems a particularly apt comparison.

 Vaughn is a cousin of fellow slugger Greg Vaughn.